-8.1 The design team is responsible for ensuring that a sufficient number of site visits occur to facilitate the understanding of specific field conditions or status of existing facilities and buildings.

-9. Demolition Requirements

-- 9.1 It is generally required that the architect / engineer is responsible for associated demolition works required to implement the scope of work.
-Clearly indicate all demolition requirements on the drawings and in the specifications. - 9.2 Small demolition works shall generally be shown by revision of existing drawings.
-Where demolition requirements are significant, create dedicated demolition drawings.
+- 8.1 The design team is responsible for ensuring that a sufficient number of site visits occur to facilitate the understanding of specific field conditions or status of existing facilities and buildings. - 9.
+Demolition Requirements - 9.1 It is generally required that the architect / engineer is responsible for associated demolition works required to implement the scope of work.
+Clearly indicate all demolition requirements on the drawings and in the specifications. - 9.2 Small demolition works (less than ~1/3 of the drawing) shall generally be shown by revision of existing drawings.
+Where demolition requirements are significant (approximately more than 1/3 of a drawing), create dedicated demolition drawings.